 Opera-Matic calls Humboldt Park, Chicago, home.
-Our public engagements are within walking, singing and hollering distance from our studio at the Kimball Arts Center.
+The majority of our public engagements are within walking, singing and hollering distance from our studio at the Kimball Arts Center.
 We like to create happy moments of connection within our neighborhood, calling attention to each other and the good things we share.

 Opera-Matic establishes partnerships within the immediate community.
 Together we host community events and rehearsals open to the public.
 These relationships are on-going and long-term.
 We all become familiar with each other’s processes and build a common experience.

-Opera-Matic is comprised of many moving parts , arriving at the following points of convergence :
+Opera-Matic is comprised of many moving parts , including:

 activation of public space